Best Affordable Medical Alert Systems

 MobileHelp MD 4 on Charger

-You’ll also have an opportunity to save some money through MobileHelp’s referral program.
-If you refer someone to MobileHelp, they will reward both you and your friend with a $200 service discount after the friend purchases a system and remains enrolled for at least 60 days.
+FYI: You can save more money with MobileHelp’s referral program.
+If you refer someone to MobileHelp, they reward both you and your friend with a $200 service discount after the friend purchases a system and remains enrolled for at least 60 days.

 Can I Afford a Medical Alert System?

-And what if you fall and can’t communicate?
+Speaking of falls, what happens if you take a tumble and can’t communicate?
 If you have fall detection on your device, an alert is sent to a call center regardless of whether you respond, and they will dispatch emergency services.
 We can’t know when an adverse medical event will happen, but if it does, having a medical alert system increases your survival odds significantly.

 FYI: The length of time, or “lie time,” that someone who has fallen and is unable to get up on their own is significant.
 Researchers determined that a lie time of 72 hours or more increases mortality by 67 percent.1